Skip to Main Content

 Diverse Landscapes

-Himalayas, Tibetan Plateau, and Yunnan lavender fields deliver multiple looks within easy reach of world-class transport.
+The Himalayas, Tibetan Plateau, and Yunnan terraced fields give you many looks within easy reach of world-class transport.

 Incentives and Rebates for Filmmakers

-China delivers exceptional value as your filming destination through established locations, experienced crews, and comprehensive financial incentives.
-Government-backed rebate programs reduce operational costs across feature films, television, and commercial content.
+China gives you great value as a filming destination, with proven locations, skilled crews, and broad financial incentives.
+Government-backed rebate programs cut running costs across feature films, television, and commercial content.

 Eligibility and Application Process